Moranbong Band: Concerts

+On July 27th 2023, for the first time in 3 years, multiple singers from the Moranbong Band made an appearance during the 'Grand Performance to Celebrate 70th Anniversary of Great War Victory' concert.

 Performances

-The Moranbong Band has brought forth many propaganda songs in praise of Kim Jong-un, many of which feature Songun, or military-first, themed lyrics, and music videos.
+The Moranbong Band has brought forth many propaganda songs in praise of Kim Jong Un, many of which feature Songun, or military-first, themed lyrics, and music videos.
 In one video they show a nuclear missile being launched and exploding over and destroying the United States.
 Another song promotes attacking South Korea.
 The party organ Rodong Sinmun printed full notation of such songs on its first page as a signal for service people of the Korean People's Army to memorize the tunes and lyrics.
 The drastic changes of key in the musical composition of the songs has been interpreted to carry a message "that rapid change is coming, and things may end very differently than where they began".